Tom Evans (musician)

-Thomas Evans (5 June 1947 – 19 November 1983) was an English musician who was best known for his work as the bassist of the band Badfinger.
-He also co-wrote their 1970 song "Without You," which has been recorded by over 180 artists — most notably Harry Nilsson and Mariah Carey.
+Thomas Evans (5 June 1947 – 19 November 1983) was an English musician, best known for his work as the bassist of the band Badfinger.
+He also co-wrote their 1970 song "Without You," which has been recorded by over 180 artists—most notably, Harry Nilsson and Mariah Carey.
 Evans died by suicide in 1983, one of two members to do so, the first being Pete Ham in 1975.

+Early years

+Evans was born in Liverpool, England, grew up in a working-class family.
+He was part of band the Calderstones before joining the Iveys.

 Badfinger

 In November 1969, the Iveys changed their name to Badfinger, and Paul McCartney of the Beatles gave the group a boost by offering them his song "Come and Get It", which he produced for the band.
 It became a featured track for the film The Magic Christian, which starred Ringo Starr and Peter Sellers.
 A third Magic Christian song, "Carry On Till Tomorrow" was co-written by Evans and Ham.

 Alongside Joey Molland, Evans played acoustic guitar on the 1971 John Lennon album, Imagine, including the single "Jealous Guy" released in 1985.

 Evans' high-career moment was with his composition "Without You", a song co-written with bandmate Ham.
 The song became a No. 1 hit worldwide for Harry Nilsson and had since become a standard in the music industry.

-After Pete Ham's death, Evans and Molland reunited as Badfinger and recorded two albums, "Airwaves" and "Say No More", but they went their separate ways after the second album was released, and the two put together rival Badfinger touring bands in the US.
+After Pete Ham's death, Evans and Molland reunited as Badfinger and recorded two albums, "Airwaves" and "Say No More", but they went their separate ways after the latter album was released, and the two put together rival Badfinger touring bands in the US.

 In 1982, Bob Jackson rejoined Evans in the latter's version of Badfinger.
 Original Badfinger drummer Gibbins was also enlisted for Evans' band for one tour.
-After returning to Britain, Evans was sued for $5 million in damages for abandoning his touring contract, which Evans had involuntarily abandoned due to the legal dispute he had to resort to against Molland over the rights to the song "Without You", and a court order had ordered the dissolution of his version of Badfinger plus Evans could go to jail as part of the lawsuit.
+After returning to Britain, Evans was sued for $5 million in damages for abandoning his touring contract, which Evans had involuntarily abandoned due to the legal dispute he had to resort to against Molland over the rights to the song "Without You", and a court order had ordered the dissolution of his version of Badfinger, and also Evans could have gone to jail as part of the lawsuit.